5 steps to acid wash concrete

 Step 2: Before you start with acid, pick up proper safety equipment like gloves, boots, a breathing mask, and whatever else you think you might need.
 You don’t want to get it on your skin or eyes.

-Acid is generally harmful so inhaling it or getting it on your skin is harmful and can cause permanent damage.
+Acid is generally harmful, so inhaling it or getting it on your skin is harmful and can cause permanent damage.
 That is why we work carefully with things like this.
+Consider wearing goggles and a face shield to protect your eyes and face from splashes.

 Step 3: Now it’s time to pick up our acid.
 There are some choices like muriatic acid and sulfamic acid, you should check what is available at your local stores.